-For Instructor Only (Don't read this to the class!):
+For Instructor Only (Do not read this to the class):

 The officer has been called to the scene of a potential theft.
 The officer must determine who is what in this scenario and what their level of criminal involvement is.